fit-r2lab/rhubarbe/README.md

 ## cosmetic - known bugs (P4)

-* nicer rhubarbe list -i (sizes, symlinks, etc..) implement some way to store the logs from frisbee and imagezip somewhere
+* implement some way to store the logs from frisbee and imagezip somewhere
 * wait really is not talkative; even without -v we'd expect some logging...
 * is there a way to remove incomplete images under -save (both keybord interrupt and timeout..)
 * should we not log all the messages on the feedback/bus onto logger as well ?